 Suggestion: Watch the 10 minutes video tutorial before reading this article

 In recent years, China has implemented stricter import regulations due to various reasons.
-The increased number of imported goods, domestic scandals and adoptions of Western standards are just some of them.
+The increased number of imported goods, domestic scandals, and adoptions of Western standards are just some examples.

-In this article, I present one of the biggest quality management institute in China you should know about -AQSIQ.
+In this article, I present one of the biggest quality management institute in China you should know about, namely AQSIQ.

 What is AQSIQ?

-AQSIQ is an abbreviation that derives from The General Administration of Quality Supervision, Inspection and Quarantine and grants approval for imports of a wide range of products.
+AQSIQ is an abbreviation from The General Administration of Quality Supervision, Inspection and Quarantine and grants approval for imports of a wide range of products.

-Moreover, it controls inspections, quality controls and has a great power in decision making.
+Moreover, it controls inspections, quality controls and has great power in decision making.

 For your reference, I’ve listed some of the 19 departments that operates within AQSIQ below: